Colombian Cuisine for Motorbike Riders, especially the Adventurous Touring types. Here´s a road map to South American culinary delights.

 The Pacifico has Colombia’s largest African-descendent population.
 Their culinary traditions, mixed with the maritime bounty of the Pacific Ocean, have created a foodscape unlike anywhere else in Colombia.
 Come to this steamy slice of the country and eat your words with a side of sizzling habanero salsa.

 The people here love rich, spicy flavors.
 Using liberal amounts of garlic, onion, and cilantro.
-Turmeric gives many local dishes their signature yellow hue.
+In addition, Turmeric gives many local dishes their signature yellow hue.
 Pacifico fresh chili salsas are often “muy Caliente” and pair deliciously with ceviche.

 Remember, some coconut milk fish soups (like sanchoco de Pescado) and meat stews are almost curry-like in their complexity.
-Paella Pacificos is the ultimate seafood feast, heaped with fish, prawns, calamari, clams, and langostinos.
+Furthermore, Paella Pacificos is the ultimate seafood feast, heaped with fish, prawns, calamari, clams, and langostinos.

 THE ROADMAP TO COLOMBIAN CUISINE for Motorbike Riders – LLANOS REGION STYLE